ralokt/sweeping-view/README.md

 ## State of completion and stability

-This library is still very much in development, and parts of the public API may change completely - this is because while both existing parsers work for now, not much care has been taken to make them consistent.
+This library is still a work in progress, and parts of the public API may change completely - this is because while all existing parsers work for now, not much care has been taken to make them consistent.

 ## Example use